 Simply put, transition is helping students with disabilities and their families think about their life after high school and identify long-range goals designing the high school experience to ensure that students gain the skills and connections they need to achieve these goals the provision of funds and services to local school districts to assist in the transition process.
-This transitional process will include many facets of planning for the future and should be fully understood by everyone concerned each step of the way.
+This transitional process will include many aspects of planning for the future and should be fully understood by everyone involved each step of the way.
 Planning for the future is an investment in a child's well-being!

 What is Indicator 13?